mpkrass7/app-refresh/README.md

 - Selenium
 - Github actions

 That's about it.
 This one is not meant to be complicated.
-Feel free to steal for your own applications that you don't want to scale down!
+Checkout out the [blogpost](https://www.marshallpk.com/post/sleepy-apps/) on my website for more detail!